tomerBARZ/the-universal-mission-for-dcs-world/README.md

 **This is a BETA version, there may be bugs and there WILL be unbalanced stuff.**

 The Universal Mission for DCS World is an attempt to create a fully dynamic single-player/PvE mission giving access to the whole content of DCS World in a structure similar to the one found in old "simulators", like the early Microprose games (think F-117 or the Strike Eagle serie).
-These game had both fun and clear objectives, endless replayability and a career system that made sure that something was at stake: crash and die, and you'll lose all these hard-earned medals.

-As the original creator of [Briefing Room](https://github.com/DCS-BR-Tools/briefing-room-for-dcs) (now maintained by the talented John Harvey), I've always wanted to create an easy-to-use, enticing and fun mission generator for DCS, capable of creating CPU-light missions without requiring an external program.
-I think with The Universal Mission is, finally, the proper way to approach this problem.
-The current version is still an early beta but most core features are already working.
-I hope you'll like it.

 ### Features